BobMorane22/connectx/backlog.md

 ## (30-08-2020) Add the possibility to generate coverage for templated headers
 For now, it is impossible to get coverage information for the `cxmodel::Color` class.
 It is easy to forget to add unit tests for this class.

+## (09-09-2020) Possibility to create a new game with grid limits not respected
+Create a new game with witdh smaller than 7 and height smaller than 6 works.